Abdeljelil Zaouche: Educational reform

 For Abdeljelil Zaouche, education was the key to reviving economic growth and social stability.
 It was the only means of ensuring that positions in the civil service would be opened to Tunisians (from which they were excluded at the time) and a necessary prelude to building a competent and independent judiciary.
 Zaouche summarised his position by citing Danton: "After bread, education is the first need of the people."
 Tunisians, he argued, needed a basic education in the Arabic language, "to preserve his place in his own country."
 He also advocated reformed kouttab schools and mixed Franco-Arab institutions.
 He also argued for access for Tunisians to modern education institutions both in Tunisia and in France.
-He published a number of brochures, including "Native education" (L'enseignement des indigènes) (1900) and "The Franco-Arab School" in which he argued for education for both sexes and all classes.
+He published a number of brochures, including "Native Education" (L'enseignement des indigènes) (1900) and "The Franco-Arab School" in which he argued for education for both sexes and all classes.
 The education of women was a theme to which he frequently returned in his speaking and writing, and which was also taken up by other Young Tunisian spokesmen such as Sadok Zmerli and Khairallah Ben Mustapha.

 He was a member of the Commission on the Modernisation of Teaching at the University of Ez-Zitouna after the student strike of 1910, as well as on the mixed (Franco-Tunisian) Commission for the Reform of Sadiki College.
 He denounced the discrimination faced by Tunisian students who wished to study at the Lycée Carnot de Tunis, which was the only institution giving access to modern university studies.

 Reform of agriculture and manufacture

-After the destruction of the First World War and the fall in French agricultural production, the French colonists stepped up the expropriation of land in Tunisia, soon controlling 4m hectares, or 20% of the cultivable land.
+After the destruction of the First World War and the fall in French agricultural production, the French colonists stepped up the expropriation of land in Tunisia, soon controlling 4m hectares or 20% of the cultivable land.
 Zaouche, a member of the Commission for Property Law, worked to safeguard Tunisian landholdings and modernise farming methods.
-He also advocated measures to make credit more easily available to small farmers, and to build up a resilient social infrastructure of cooperatives.
+He also advocated measures to make credit more easily available to small farmers and to build up a resilient social infrastructure of cooperatives.
 Provident societies could be established following a 1907 decree, but their formalities and restrictions meant that funding for farmers was both limited and slow.
-In 1913 he spoke in favour of the creation of Tunisian Chamber of Agriculture to represent the interests of small farmers and retailers to the government.
+In 1913, he spoke in favour of the creation of the Tunisian Chamber of Agriculture to represent the interests of small farmers and retailers to the government.